Skip to main content

 MK-677 (Ibutamoren) Non-peptide GH secretagogue, orally active.
 Sustained GH and IGF-1 elevation, improved sleep.
 Long-term anti-aging, recovery, body composition.

 These peptides work by stimulating the body’s own production of growth hormone, leading to a more physiological and sustained elevation of GH and insulin-like growth factor 1 (IGF-1) levels.
-This contrasts with exogenous administration, which can suppress natural production.
+This contrasts with exogenous growth hormone administration, which can suppress natural production.
 The targeted nature of these peptides allows for precise modulation of the somatotropic axis, supporting cellular repair and regeneration.

 Specialized Peptides for Specific Needs